 The Octagon House, Washington, D.C

-This unique building holds a whole lot of history: it served a temporary White House for the Madisons during the War of 1812, as a girls school after its owners (the Tayloe family) moved out in 1855, the offices of the US Hydrographic Office, a tenement apartment building, and finally the national headquarters of the American Institute of Architects.
-Today, it can also serve as your wedding venue, but be warned: it's thought to be one of the most haunted spots in DC.
-Reports of the unnatural have included chandeliers swinging on their own, carpets rolling back unassisted, footsteps on a closed off third floor (and footprints left in the dust), doors opening on their own, bells ringing, and lights turning on after the property's superintendent turned them off.
-More chilling are the sounds of girls screaming, spirits spotted climbing the stairs, and a few historical sightings of a first lady — Dolly Madison — lurking around the property.
+This unique building holds a whole lot of history: It served as a temporary White House for the Madisons during the War of 1812, as a girls school after its owners (the Tayloe family) moved out in 1855, the offices of the US Hydrographic Office, a tenement apartment building, and finally the national headquarters of the American Institute of Architects.
+Today, it can also serve as your wedding venue, but be warned: It's thought to be one of the most haunted spots in DC.
+Reports of the unnatural have included chandeliers swinging on their own, carpets rolling back unassisted, footsteps on a closed-off third floor (and footprints left in the dust), doors opening on their own, bells ringing, and lights turning on after the property's superintendent turned them off.
+More chilling are the sounds of girls screaming, spirits spotted climbing the stairs, and a few historical sightings of a first lady—Dolly Madison—lurking around the property.

 The Historic General Lewis Inn, Lewisburg, West Virginia

-With 25 rooms for your guests, a full service restaurant, and a tented, beautiful garden the historic General Lewis Inn makes for the ultimate wedding venue.
+With 25 rooms for your guests, a full-service restaurant, and a tented, beautiful garden the historic General Lewis Inn in West Virginia makes for the ultimate wedding venue.
 The inn, which was opened in 1928 and has parts of the property dating back to 1834, also boasts at least three ghosts.
-One, a former slave named Reuben, who is thought to have hanged himself in what is now the dining room and has been spotted sitting at one of the tables.
+One, an African who was enslaved named Reuben, who is thought to have hanged himself in what is now the dining room and has been spotted sitting at one of the tables.
 One paranormal investigator also spotted a napkin floating in midair.
-The second ghost, a "Lady in White," resides in room 208 where her portrait also hangs.
-Her apparition has been seen, in a grey colonial dress, floating above the ground.
-And the third ghost is an unnamed little girl, who is often heard crying in room 206.
+The second ghost, known as the "Lady in White," resides in room 208 where her portrait also hangs.
+Her apparition has been seen, in a gray colonial-style dress, floating above the ground.
+And the third ghost is an unnamed little girl who is often heard crying in room 206.
 When you enter the room though, it is unsurprisingly empty.